Kathleen Scott: Titles

 In 1913, Scott was granted the rank (but not the style) of a widow of a Knight Commander of the Order of the Bath.
 This meant that, for the purposes of establishing official precedence, she was treated as if she were the widow of such a knight.
 However, she was not entitled to be called Lady Scott merely by virtue of this (although she often was), and it did not amount to Captain Scott being posthumously knighted.
 Despite this, in 1914 a Sydney Harbour ferry was christened Lady Scott in her honour.
 When her second husband was created Baron Kennet on 15 July 1935, she gained the title Baroness Kennet.

 In popular culture

 Scott was played by the actress Diana Churchill in the 1948 Ealing Studios film Scott of the Antarctic, with John Mills as her husband.
+In 1983, she was played by Athene Fielding in the BBC miniseries Shackleton, with Neil Stacy as her husband.
 In 1985, she was played by Susan Wooldridge in the television miniseries The Last Place on Earth, from Central Independent Television, with Martin Shaw as her husband.
 A BBC Radio play, Imitations by Michael Butt, was based on the friendship between Scott and George Bernard Shaw, who frequently sat for her.